junglesta/wherenodoctor/_posts/2016-01-01-30-who-is-the-village-health-worker.md

 Modern medicine does not have all the answers either.
 It has helped solve some problems, yet has led to other, sometimes even bigger ones.
 People quickly come to depend too much on modern medicine and its experts, to overuse medicines, and to forget how to care for themselves and each other.

-So go slow—and always keep a deep respect for your people, their traditions, and their human dignity.
+So go slow, and always keep a deep respect for your people, their traditions, and their human dignity.
 Help them build on the knowledge and skills they already have.

-WORK WITH TRADITIONAL HEALERS AND MIDWIVES— NOT AGAINST THEM.
+WORK WITH TRADITIONAL HEALERS AND MIDWIVES,  NOT AGAINST THEM.

 Learn from them and encourage them to learn from you.

 # [w4](#page-w4)
+{:.no_toc}